-The following Standards or Interpretations that are expected to affect the Group have been issued but not yet adopted by the Group.
+The following Standards or Interpretations that are expected to affect the Group have been issued but not yet adopted by the Group as shown below.
 Other Standards or Interpretations issued by the IASB and IFRIC are not expected to affect the Group.

-• IFRS 9, 'Financial Instruments - Classification and Measurement'.
-Effective for accounting periods commencing on or after 1 January 2018 and is endorsed by the EU.
+IFRS 9 Financial Instruments - finalised version, incorporating requirements for classification and measurement, impairment, general hedge accounting and derecognition.
+The standard is effective for annual periods commencing on or after 1 January 2018 and is endorsed in the EU.
 The Group intends to adopt the standard once it becomes mandatory.

 IFRS 9 contains three principal classification categories for financial assets and liabilities: measured at amortised cost, fair value through other comprehensive income ("FVOCI") and fair value through profit or loss ("FVTPL").
 IFRS 9 classification is generally based on the business model in which a financial asset is managed and its contractual cash flows.
 Based on the Group's initial assessment, this standard is not expected to have a material impact on the classification of financial assets and financial liabilities of the Group.
 This is because:

-- The interest rate swap in MSN090 will remain to be measured as a financial asset or liability at fair value through profit and loss; and - Financial instruments currently measured at amortised cost are receivables, borrowings and payables which will continue to be measured at amortised cost under IFRS 9. - Amendments to IFRS 9 'Prepayment Features with Negative Compensation and modifications of financial liabilities' Amendments to IFRS 9 have been issued to enable companies to measure at amortised cost some prepayable financial assets with negative compensation.
+- No financial instruments are currently measured at FVTPL; and - Financial instruments currently measured at amortised cost are receivables, borrowings and payables which will continue to be measured at amortised cost under IFRS 9. - Amendments to IFRS 9 'Prepayment Features with Negative Compensation and modifications of financial liabilities' Amendments to IFRS 9 have been issued to enable companies to measure at amortised cost some prepayable financial assets with negative compensation.
 The assets affected, that include some loans and debt securities, would otherwise have been measured at FVTPL.
 The amendment is effective for annual periods beginning on or after 1 January 2019, that is, one year later than the effective date of IFRS 9 and is endorsed by the EU.
 Early adoption is permitted.
 This will enable companies to adopt the amendment when they first apply IFRS 9. - IFRS 15 Revenue from contracts with customers deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognised when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
-The standard replaces IAS 18 'Revenue' and IAS 11 'Construction contracts', related interpretations and is endorsed by the EU.
-The standard is effective for a period beginning on or after 1 January 2018.
+The standard replaces IAS 18 'Revenue' and IAS 11 'Construction contracts', related interpretations and is endorsed in the EU.
+The standard is effective for annual periods beginning on or after 1 January 2018.
 The only contractual receipts which the Group currently has is rental income from Emirates leasing its Airbus A380-861 aircraft (the "Aircraft").
-Rental income is currently recognised in accordance with IAS 17 (which will be replaced by IFRS 16 (see below) which is specifically excluded from IFRS 15.
-The standard will thus not materially impact the financial statements. - Amendments to IFRS 15, 'Revenue from contracts with customers'.
-Effective for accounting periods commencing on or after 1 January 2018 and is endorsed by the EU.
+Rental income is currently recognised in accordance with IAS 17 (which will be replaced by IFRS 16) which is specifically excluded from IFRS 15.
+The standard will thus not materially impact the financial statements.